-- AUG- Coinciding with the publication of the 2019 SALA monograph focused on - 27 Haselton, Samstag is proud to direct timely and important attention to an - SEP influential artist at a pivotal moment in her career.

-02 Sandra Elms: Closer

-- AUG- An exhibition at Samstag Museum of Art of works by the late South Australian - 27 artist Sandra Elms that underscores the transportive possibilities of the - SEP photograph.
+- AUG 27 - contributors to participate in the community both as prisoners and as artists.
+Louise Haselton: like cures like Coinciding with the publication of the 2019 SALA monograph focused on Haselton, Samstag is proud to direct timely and important attention to an - influential artist at a pivotal moment in her career.
+SEP Sandra Elms: Closer - An exhibition at Samstag Museum of Art of works by the late South Australian 27 artist Sandra Elms that underscores the transportive possibilities of the photograph.
+SEP in